JavaScript is required

 Sensorineural hearing loss

-Sensorineural hearing loss happens when there is permanent damage to the tiny hair-like cells of the inner ear or the auditory (hearing) nerve.
-This stops or weakens the transfer of nerve signals to the brain.
+Sensorineural hearing loss is sometimes called ‘nerve deafness’.
+It happens when there is permanent damage to the tiny hair-like cells of the inner ear or the auditory (hearing) nerve.
+This stops or weakens the sound reaching the brain.

 A sensorineural hearing loss may be mild, moderate, severe or profound.